Pattern matching with dependent types in Coq can be awkward, while equivalent

 The GADT also guides us towards a correct implementation.

-for my YLJ13 talk, in PDF or Keynote.
-There’s some code on
+slides I used for my YLJ13 talk are available in PDF or

 A demonstration of a technique for using types to guide the construction of